JoelOliver/Intelligent-System_for_Human-Robot-Interation_TCC/README.md

 - Using the robot virtually, through Coppelia Robotics' Virtual Robot Experimentation Platform (link: http://www.coppeliarobotics.com/) using the Python API provided by the manufacturers themselves.

-- Using the physical robot, through the communication with the ROS present in the robot itself, using the API for Python made available by the manufacturers themselves
+- Using the physical robot, through the communication with the ROS (Robot Operational System - link:http://www.ros.org/) present in the robot itself, using the API for Python made available by the manufacturers themselves